imedu-vr/hubs-docs/azure_hubs_ce_installation.md

-> This document is still work in progress, although most of it is wokirng.
+> This document is still work in progress, although most of it is working.
 Remaining issues are listed under TODO

 # TODO